mebeim/aoc/2020/README.md

 Things get *a lot* more complicated and also quite mathematical.
 You should read the original problem statement linked above in order to understand this.
-The explanation I will give here is shorter.
+The explanation of the problem statement I will give here is shorter.

 Now we need to ignore the first line of input (our arrival time) and just focus on the second.
 The list of comma-separated values is still a list of bus IDs.